semaphoreci/docs/docs/account-management/checking-the-connection-between-github-and-semaphore-2.0.md

 ```
 To check the status of deploy key go to project settings on Semaphore 2.0 and find GitHub settings.
 Green check mark next to "Deploy Key" means that Semaphore found a valid deploy key.
-If deploy key is broken a red "X" icon will be shown instead.
+If the deploy key is broken a red "X" icon will be shown instead.

-To regenerate deploy key, click "Repair" next to the red "X" icon.
-This should delete broken deploy key if it still exists and generate a new one.
+To regenerate the deploy key, click "Repair" next to the red "X" icon.
+This should delete the broken deploy key if it still exists and generate a new one.

 ## Check webhook health
 Semaphore uses GitHub webhook to detect updates to repository and trigger builds.
-If webhook is deleted on GitHub, Semaphore will not be able to detect updates and will not run builds.
+If a webhook is deleted on GitHub, Semaphore will not be able to detect updates and will not run builds.

-To check the status of webhook go to project settings on Semaphore 2.0 and find GitHub settings.
+To check the status of a webhook go to project settings on Semaphore 2.0 and find GitHub settings.
-Green check mark next to "Webhook" means that Semaphore managed to connect to GitHub repository.
+Green check mark next to "Webhook" means that Semaphore managed to connect to the GitHub repository.
-If webhook is broken a red "X" icon will be shown instead.
+If the webhook is broken a red "X" icon will be shown instead.

-To regenerate webhook, click "Repair" next to the red "X" icon.
+To regenerate the webhook, click "Repair" next to the red "X" icon.
 This should generate a new webhook and repair connection between Semaphore and GitHub.

 ## Knows issues after a connection between GitHub and Semaphore 2.0 is lost